 [NOTE: I originally wrote this piece for a finance website in 2016, but they eventually deleted their blog, so I’m re-publishing it here.
 I ended up writing a very short book, Make It Till You Make It, about creating.
-It’s available in paperback and ebook editions here, or as a free PDF download if you sign up for the Semi-Rad email list, here.]
+It’s available in paperback and ebook editions here.]

 Moving into a new apartment this spring, I found an unmarked file folder containing about 40 rejection letters from between 2004 and 2009.
 Remember letters?
 No?
 Well, letters were these things where you wrote on a piece of paper the ideas you wanted to tell someone, and then you folded the piece of paper in thirds, placed it in an envelope and mailed it to their home or office.
 Not so long ago, publishing houses and magazines used to communicate with writers (or people like me who wanted to be writers) via letters.